QuintessaQ/CS_interview_cheatsheet/Phone Interview.md

 - Greeting
 	- "Hey!
 How is it going?!
 God, i don't even remembr how long I have been working from home，feels like longer than it iactually is."
 	- "I am actually really excited about the interviews, this is the only chance to talk to someone outside of my team and my roommate. (laugh)"
 	- "How are things in (interviewer's city)?
-People starts to wear makses and take things serisouly now, hope it gets better soon!"
+People start to wear masks and take things serisouly now, hope it will get better soon!"

 - the flow
 	- Clarifying questions
 	- Brainstorm data structures before coding